satshi/polytope/README.md

 ### Choose another polytope

 1. Select a polytope class from the drop-down list on the left.
-2. Select a polytope form the drop-down list on the right.
+2. Select a polytope from the drop-down list on the right.
 3. Push the "View" button.

 Then you will see the polytope.

 ### Frame view

-If you check the checkbox of "Frame" and press the "View" button, the polytope will be displayed in the frame mode.
+If you check the checkbox of "Frame" and press the "View" button, the polytope will be displayed in frame mode.

 ## About polytopes
-Wikipedia page [Uniform 4-polytope](https://en.wikipedia.org/wiki/Uniform_4-polytope) includes nice explanation.
+Wikipedia page [Uniform 4-polytope](https://en.wikipedia.org/wiki/Uniform_4-polytope) includes a nice explanation.
 The name of polytopes in "**-cell series" in this app are based on Coxeter diagrams.
 0 in this app corresponds to ● in the Coxeter diagram and 1 corresponds to ◉.
 Thus, for example, 0101 in this app corresponds to Coxeter diagram ●－◉－●－◉.
-Snub is ◯－◯－◯－◯.
+"Snub" in this app corresponds to ◯－◯－◯－◯.

 ## Other information